There are many ways to lower your chances of a UTI:

-If you tend to have frequent UTIs, your doctor may suggest that you take a small daily dose of an antibiotic.
-Or, if you tend to have UTIs after sexual intercourse, you might be advised to take a dose of antibiotic just before or just after you engage in intercourse.
+In some people, UTIs tend to come back.
+Your doctor may have you take a small daily dose of an antibiotic.
+Or, if you tend to have UTIs after having sex, you might be advised to take a dose of antibiotic just before or after.
+Many types can be taken as a small dose.

 Drinking plenty of water (about eight 8-ounce glasses each day) may help flush out your urinary system and wash out bacteria.

-Women should carefully wipe themselves after urinating or having a bowel movement.
-It is important to always start wiping by the labia and finish at the anus.
-This way, you will not contaminate your urethral or vaginal area with bacteria from your anus.
+Women should wipe with care after passing urine or having a bowel movement.
+Start wiping by the labia and stop at the anus.
+This way, you will not soil your urethral or vaginal area with bacteria from your anus.

 Try not to hold your urine.
-When you feel the need to urinate, do so.
-Take your time to be sure that you empty your bladder completely.
+When you feel the need go to the bathroom, do so.
+Take your time to be sure that you fully drain your bladder.

-Urinate after intercourse.
-Also, drink an 8-ounce glass of water.
-This can help flush out bacteria that may have been forced up the urethra during intercourse.
+After having sex, pass urine and drink an 8-ounce glass of water.
+This can help flush out bacteria that may have been forced into the urethra.

-Cotton underwear is more absorbent than artificial fibers.
+Cotton underwear is more absorbent than man-made fibers.
 It also wicks moisture away from your skin.
-Artificial fibers, such as nylon and polyester, trap moisture, making a good growing environment for bacteria (as well as yeast).
-This can promote infections.
+Nylon and polyester trap moisture.
+Moisture helps bacteria (and yeast) grow.
+This can lead to infections.

 Jepson RG, Craig JC.
 Cranberries for preventing urinary tract infections.
 Cochrane Database Syst Rev. 2008;(1):CD001321.